 In 2019–20, Copyright Agency received a total of $142m, comprising:

 - $4m collected overseas.

 - $17m to foreign rightsholders.

-The statutory licence scheme for education in the Copyright Act allows educational copying and sharing of text and images provided there is fair compensation to content creators.
+The statutory licence scheme for education in the Copyright Act allows copying and sharing of text and images for education, by educational institutions, provided there is fair compensation to content creators.
 Copyright Agency was appointed by the Australian Attorney General in 1990 to manage the scheme.